albar965/littlenavmap-manual/src/en/INSTALLATION.rst

 Uninstall
 '''''''''''''''''''''''''''''''''''''''

-Simply remove the program folder.
+Simply remove the program directory.
-See :doc:`FILES` for more settings, cache and database folders if you'd like to completely remove *Little Navmap*.
+See :doc:`FILES` for more settings, cache and database directories if you'd like to completely remove *Little Navmap*.

 SimConnect
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^